JeremyMclynch/Wsprdaemon-Install/Writerside/topics/General-Linux-CLI-Guide.md

-Some programs that are installed by a user without administrative permissions will instead store their executable file in `/usr/bin/` (Which is kind of like installing a program in windows for only one user vs system-wide which will install the program into the user's appdata folder generally this folder is hidden from the user but can be accessed by typing in "%appdata%" as the directory path which will take them to `C:\Users\Username\appdata`)
+Some programs that are installed by a user without administrative permissions will instead store their executable file in `/usr/bin/` (Which is kind of like installing a program in windows for only one user vs system-wide which will install the program into the user's appdata folder)

 **Most files you may see that do not contain a file extension, are generally a program executable file on Linux.
 Although, executables could have any file extension but it is convention to leave out any extension to denote an executable.**